-Suppose you double the nose radius, the surface finish increases.
-The nose radius and the depth of the cut affect the shape and direction of the chips.
-A tool capable of a high feed rate is ideal for roughing applications, and it removes material quickly and easily.
+Suppose you double the nose radius, and the surface finish increases.
+The nose radius and the cut’s depth affect the chips’ shape and direction.
+A tool capable of a high feed rate is ideal for roughing applications and removes material quickly and easily.
 A lower feed rate is for finishing and shallow cuts.

 Roughing VS Finishing

 The results are hardly biased.
 Use a coarse pitch cutter with a large nose radius for roughing and a large rake angle with a rapid feed rate.
-A finish-pitch finishing tool with a lead angle and a wiper flat is ideal for finishing, and that also gives you an improved surface finish.
+A finish-pitch finishing tool with a lead angle and a wiper flat is ideal for finishing and gives you an improved surface finish.

 The OD roughing tool is sturdy and quick.
-It is ideal for facing and keeping the depth of cut that is less than the nose radius of your insert.
+It is ideal for facing and keeping the depth of cut less than your insert’s nose radius.
 If your applications require a lot of material facing, consider having a dedicated Facing Tool.
 The OD finishing tool gives the best finish.
 Having different inserts for roughing and finishing gives you high performance and flexibility.

-The type of material used determines if you should use coolant in milling applications.
-In some cases, you should avoid using a coolant because it causes thermal cracking and reduces longevity, negatively affecting the surface finish.
+The material used determines if you should use coolant in milling applications.
+Sometimes, you should avoid using a coolant because it causes thermal cracking and reduces longevity, negatively affecting the surface finish.

-Using aluminum, low-carbon steel, or nickel-based alloys whilst using a coolant reduces the risk of the tool sticking to the workpiece.
+Using aluminum, low-carbon steel, or nickel-based alloys while using a coolant reduces the risk of the tool sticking to the workpiece.
 Different materials cause a varying degree of tool wear.

-Hard materials increase tool wear and keep checking and measuring batch parts regularly.
+Hard materials increase tool wear, and check and measure batch parts regularly.
 Make sure the CNC part is per requirements.
 When flipping your work material, use dowels that go into the bottom of your work material.

 A Toolpath is a series of coordinate locations that a cutting tool follows in the machining process.
 It is known as Roughing and Finishing, and a roughing toolpath removes material accurately and efficiently.

-The Finishing tool path finishes after roughing up the material, and it removes the last part of the material to complete the process.
+The Finishing tool path finishes after roughing up the material and removing the last part of the material to complete the process.
 Toolpath capabilities make the performing machine better.